michaeljolley/aviary/README.md

 The system is designed to run on a mesh network with one [Mother Bird](https://github.com/MichaelJolley/aviary/src/mother-bird/README.md) and an unlimited number of [Baby Bird](https://github.com/MichaelJolley/aviary/src/baby-bird/README.md)s.
 Each baby bird communicates soil moisture levels to the Mother Bird with its unique device name.
 The Mother Bird then responds with that devices name and a boolean denoting whether the Baby Bird should hydrate its planter box.

-## Futures

-Currently, Mother Bird is simply looking for soil moisture levels below an X value.
-In the future we want to add:

-- [ ] On Mother Bird, check weather API to determine rain chance for the next hour.
-If chance is greater than X, then delay watering for up to Y hours
-- [ ] On Baby Birds, if Mother tells us to water but our moisture level is above X, disregard her request

 ### Why Aviary?

 The plan had been to use [chirp.io](https://chirp.io/) to communicate between the devices giving a nice "bird chirp" throughout my backyard as the devices monitored their moisture levels and reported back to a central device.